Close

 Formed in 1923, The American Child Health Association (ACHA) aimed to decrease the infant mortality rate and better support the health and development of the American child.

 By the 1930s, ACHA deemed homework a form of child labor.
 Since the government recently passed laws against child labor, it became difficult to justify homework assignments.
+College students, however, could still receive homework tasks as part of their formal schooling.

 A Shift in Ideas (The 1940s—1950s)

 During the early to mid-1900s, the United States entered the Progressive Era.
-As a result, the country reformed its education system to help improve students’ learning.
+As a result, the country reformed its public education system to help improve students’ learning.

 Homework became a part of everyday life again.
 However, this time, the reformed curriculum required teachers to make the assignments more personal.

-As a result, students would write essays on summer vacations and winter breaks, participate in ‘show and tell,’ and more.
+As a result, American students would write essays on summer vacations and winter breaks, participate in ‘show and tell,’ and more.

 These types of assignments still exist today!